Positron emission tomography

 During a positron emission tomography (PET) scan, you lie on a narrow table that slides into a doughnut-shaped hole.
 The scanner takes about 30 minutes to produce detailed images of metabolic activity in your tissues and organs.

-A positron emission tomography (PET) scan is an imaging test that can help reveal the metabolic or biochemical function of your tissues and organs are functioning.
-A PET scan uses a radioactive drug called a tracer to show both typical and atypical metabolic activity.
+A positron emission tomography (PET) scan is an imaging test that can help reveal the metabolic or biochemical function of your tissues and organs.
+The PET scan uses a radioactive drug called a tracer to show both typical and atypical metabolic activity.
 A PET scan can often detect the atypical metabolism of the tracer in diseases before the disease shows up on other imaging tests, such as computerized tomography (CT) and magnetic resonance imaging (MRI).

 Products & Services